Traders Entities - Trader Entities for Traders

 break the chain on wash sales in your individual account by

 switching to an entity with Section 475 MTM.

-As you approach the April 15 tax deadline for 2013 tax returns and
+As you approach the April 15 tax deadline for filing prior year tax

-2014 Section 475 MTM elections for existing individuals and
+returns and current year Section 475 MTM elections for existing individuals

-New 2014 entities have 75 days from inception to elect Section 475
+New entities have 75 days from inception to elect Section 475 MTM under

-MTM under the "new taxpayer" exception.
-No matter what you decide
+the "new taxpayer" exception.
+No matter what you decide to do individually

 For example, if you have a large trading loss year-to-date 2014,